mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-2-3.md

 We have been able to remove a lot of our boiler plate code from our subscribing component.
 We have also been able to remove our local reference to the current count.

 While this implementation is a major improvement over the previous one, we can still improve it.
-Now that all of our subscribing components only have to listen to a single event, we have a common interface.
-Whenever we have a common interface in our code we can extract it into an interface or base class.
-In part three of this series, we will extract the remainder of the subscriber code into a base class that will allow us continue the simplification process.
+Now that all our subscribing components only must listen to a single event, we have a common interface.
+Whenever we have a common interface in our code, we can extract it into an interface or base class.
+In part three of this series, we will extract the remainder of the subscriber code into a base class that will allow us to continue the simplification process.